Edgar Maldonado

 Steve Beaty

-Steve Beaty, Ph.D., serves as a professor of computer science and Interim Dean at Metropolitan State University of Denver.
+Steve Beaty, Ph.D., is a professor of computer science at Metropolitan State University of Denver.

 ;